frimtec/hass-swiss-pollen/README.md

 A Home Assistant integration that provides pollen data for Switzerland from [MeteoSchweiz][MeteoSchweiz].
 Data integration is done via [swiss-pollen][swiss-pollen].

+This integration is not official developed, supported or endorsed by MeteoSchweiz.

 ## Features

 - Provides pollen concentration data for various plant types in Switzerland